MicrosoftDocs/architecture-center/docs/guide/multitenant/approaches/storage-data-content.md

 ### Geodes pattern

 The [Geode pattern](../../../patterns/geodes.yml) is designed specifically for geographically distributed solutions, including multitenant solutions.
 It supports high load and high levels of resiliency.
-When working with the Geode pattern, the data tier must be able to replicate the data across geographic regions, and it should support multi-geography writes.
+If you implement the Geode pattern, your data tier must be able to replicate the data across geographic regions, and it should support multi-geography writes.

 ![Diagram showing the Geode pattern, with databases deployed across multiple regions that synchronize together.](media/storage-data/geodes.png)